Autumn is a season of change: the weather gets cooler; the days get shorter; the trees change color and lose their leaves.

 You don’t have to buy a gym membership or add a bunch of extra equipment to your house.
 Something as simple as a commitment to walk 30 minutes, even five days a week, can make a difference.
 Walk at noon, on your coffee break, or while the kids are in their activities.
 Try something new by enrolling in a local zumba or yoga class.
 Or, develop a simple routine with functional fitness exercises that you can perform at home without equipment.
 Examples include squats, lunges, planks, and push-ups.3

-3. Get Out in Nature
+3. Get Outside and Enjoy Nature

 Those changing leaves and fresh temperatures make autumn a perfect time for outdoor activities.
 Research continues to show that being outside and experiencing nature helps boost mental health and increase the ability to focus.
 That’s particularly true for those of us who are behind a desk or in front of a screen for much of our day.
 Our increased urban environment means we spend less time outside experiencing the natural world.4